vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

 ### policies

-If the app being built needs to **access some external services** or get some specific data from other places, it needs to inform so, even for exernal API's.
+If the app being built needs to **access some external services** or get some specific data from other places, it needs to declare so, even for external API's.

 The `policies` field on the app's manifest is **a list of resources** representing the "permissions" required by the apps.
 These resources might be of two types: